-A copy of the School's Accessibility Plan can be provided upon request by writing to the Head of School.
+A copy of the School's Accessibility Plan can be provided upon request by writing to the Headmaster.

 18 Document Retention

 18.1 We are required to keep SEND documents for specified amounts of time in accordance with legislation, please ask us about our Data Retention Policy for specific guidelines.